The Best Hawaiian Desserts

 slice of haupia pie being cut with a fork

-Chocolate Haupia Pie is a MUST when visiting North Shore Oahu.
-If you can’t make it to Ted’s Bakery anytime soon, the next best thing to do is make it at home.
-This recipe tastes JUST like the local favorite.
+This is a copycat of the legendary Ted’s Bakery in North Shore Oahu.
+If you can’t make it to Ted’s Bakery for this pie, the next best thing to do is make it at home.
+This recipe tastes just like the local favorite, a rich and creamy chocolate pie with a sweet coconut haupia layer, all topped with whipped cream.

 Guava Cake